bgoonz/docs-collection/github/organizations/managing-organization-settings/verifying-or-approving-a-domain-for-your-organization.md

 ---
 title: Verifying or approving a domain for your organization
-intro: 'You can verify your ownership of domains with {% data variables.product.company_short %} to confirm your organization''s identity.
-You can also approve domains that {% data variables.product.company_short %} can send email notifications to for members of your organization.'
+intro: "You can verify your ownership of domains with {% data variables.product.company_short %} to confirm your organization's identity.
+You can also approve domains that {% data variables.product.company_short %} can send email notifications to for members of your organization."
 redirect_from:
   - /articles/verifying-your-organization-s-domain
   - /articles/verifying-your-organizations-domain